sonia259/Phone_price_prediction/README.md

 # Phone_price_prediction

 ## Problem Statement :
-For Every New Mobile-Phone that comes to market,the objective of that company is to dominant the moblile phone sector.The company objective is to increase its revenue by aquiring customer by provide mobile phone for diverse customer.
+For Every New Mobile-Phone that comes to market, the objective of that company is to dominate the mobile phone sector.
+This project aims to increase the company's revenue by acquiring customers by providing mobile phones for a diverse set of customers.